Skip to Main Content

 • Global Awareness and Empathy: Through experiential learning, students will develop a deeper understanding of diverse perspectives, fostering empathy and cultural sensitivity.

-The DEI workshop is distinct from, yet complementary to, the CMA workshop.
-We encourage first-year students to participate in both workshops, as this will provide multiple exposure points for encountering and actively working with core DEI concepts throughout their academic journey.
+The Diversity, Equity, and Inclusion workshop is distinct from, yet complementary to, the CMA workshop.
+We encourage first-year students to attend both workshops, as doing so offers multiple opportunities to engage with key concepts related to diversity, equity, and inclusion.

 Contact Information: